Nikolaos Dailakis: Macedonian Struggle

 After the death of Kottas in 1904, Nikolaos Dailakis would get in contact with many other chieftains, regional Greek elites, and church officials to organize armed resistance groups.
-He then went to Kastoria where he had meetings with Germanos Karavangelis to discuss resistance of Bulgarian pressure to join the Exarchate.
+He then went to Kastoria where he had meetings with Germanos Karavangelis to discuss the resistance of Bulgarian pressure to join the Exarchate.
 There he also managed to derail a network of IMRO Exarch informants.

-In early 1905, Nikolaos Dailakis arrested and executed Komitadji Christos Sapkarov and raided Bulgarian hideout with other Chieftains such as Georgios Tsontos.
+In early 1905, Nikolaos Dailakis arrested and executed Komitadji Christos Sapkarov and raided a Bulgarian hideout with other Chieftains such as Georgios Tsontos.
 In April, he was involved in smuggling and in procuring Mannlicher rifles and ammunition for the Makedonomachoi.
-Throughout the rest of the year he was involved in many clashes with the Bulgarians, Ottomans, and even an Albanian armed group and were successful in eliminating several Bulgarian sympathizers.
-The efforts of Dailakis resulted in the intensified use of resources of his opponents and many attempts were made on his life.
+Throughout the rest of the year, he was involved in many clashes with the Bulgarians, Ottomans, and even an Albanian armed group, and was successful in eliminating several Bulgarian sympathizers.
+The efforts of Dailakis resulted in the intensified use of the resources of his opponents, and many attempts were made on his life.

-In 1907, he left for Athens for the arrangement of weapon procurements and on his return, exterminated the Romanian Tsakamakas, who was partially responsible for the betrayal that resulted in the death of Pavlos Melas in 1904.
+In 1907, he left for Athens for the arrangement of weapon procurements and on his return, exterminated the Romanian Tsakamakas, who were partially responsible for the betrayal that resulted in the death of Pavlos Melas in 1904.
 He was eventually arrested by Ottoman authorities but was given amnesty following the Young Turk Revolution.
-Upon his release he was marked for assassination by the Turkish organization "Cemiet" leaving him under constant pursuit.
+Upon his release, he was marked for assassination by the Turkish organization "Cemiet", leaving him under constant pursuit.

 During the struggle he was also ransomed by the local Ottoman landlord Hussein bey, but despite his hideout near Hoçisht was surrounded, he managed to escape.

-After the liberation of Macedonia

 After the Balkan Wars Dailakis returned to his birthplace of Verniki.
 He later settled near the city of Kastoria following full control being granted to Albania over his home region.

-on October 5, 1941, during the triple Axis Occupation of Greece, he was assassinated.
-Some claim it was by a group of Bulgarian occupiers and others claim it was by members of the left wing resistance.
+On October 5, 1941, during the triple Axis Occupation of Greece, he was assassinated.
+Some claim it was by a group of Bulgarians and others claim it was by members of the left wing resistance.
 His brother, Ioannis, and two of his sons were also killed during the war by members of ELAS.
 He was survived by his widow and his remaining three children.